speakerchef/klc-compiler/README.md

 | KNOB (KLC) | 1.63s | - |
 | C (Clang) | 0.64s | ~2.5x Faster |
 | Python3 | 52.70s | ~32.3x Slower! |
-> This benchmark code is a showcase of all currently available features in `KLC`.
+> This benchmark code is a showcase of most currently available features in `KLC`.

 #### Try to run this! `echo $?` after should give you 153 :D
 ```